kleinesfilmroellchen/sof-language/README.md

 The command line tool currently supports the following arguments and options (taken from help output):

 ```
-usage: sof [-h|-v]
+sof - Interpreter for Stack with Objects and
+      Functions (SOF) Programming Language.
-       sof [-d] [-c command]
+usage: sof [-h|-v] [-d] [-c command]
-       sof [-d] filename [...filenames]
+           filename [...filenames]
-       sof [-d]

 positional arguments:
-   filename  Path to a file to be read and executed.
-Can
+   filename  Path to a file to be read and
-             be a list of files that are executed in order.
+             executed.
+Can be a list of files that
+             are executed in order.

 options:
    --help, -h
              Display this help message and exit.
    --version, -v
              Display version information and exit.
    -d        Execute in debug mode.
-Read the manual for
+Read the manual
-             more information.
+             for more information.
-   --command <command>, -c <command>
+   --command=<command>, -c <command>
-             Execute command and exit.
+             Execute <command> and exit.

+When used without execution-starting arguments (-c
+or filename), sof is started in interactive mode.

+Quit the program with ^C.
 ```

 ## 1. What is SOF?